Table of Contents

 Partnership of Discretionary Trust as a Form of Ownership

-When contemplating the acquisition of an asset or commencing a new business, the first question that should be considered is the form of ownership.
+When you contemplate the acquisition of an asset or starting a new business, the first question to consider is the form of ownership.
 When more than one family group is involved, the usual options are a company or unit trust.